42dotmk/slowstore/README.md

 # Slowstore
-Simple object store that stores your objects as JSON files(per object).
+Easy to use, object store that stores your objects as JSON files(per object).

 It directly maps your python objects to JSON files and every object is auto synced to its coresponding JSON file (by default).